This modern improv scrap quilt was a super quick make. The quilt top took me just two and half evenings to finish.

 I used the rest of the low-volume strips I had to make a scrappy low-volume binding.

-I love how it turned out and I think it makes a nice modern wedding quilt.
+I love how it turned out, and I think it makes a nice modern wedding quilt.

 Finished Modern Improv Scrap Quilt!

-I’d love to know if you try this technique and see how your quilt turns out!
-I’m sure it will look completely different to mine – that’s the beauty of this – every quilt will be one of a kind.
-Tag me on Instagram @scrapfabriclove to show me your creations!
+I’m sure your finished quilt will look completely different to mine – that’s the beauty of this.
+Every new quilt will be one of a kind.

 - Making a Quilt without a Pattern – My Triangle Madness Quilt!